Table of Contents

 Knee ligament tears can be very painful and can cause instability in the joint.
 If you think you may have a knee ligament tear, see an orthopedic surgeon for evaluation.
 They can properly diagnose with the help of magnetic resonance imaging (MRI).

 Risks and Recovery Time for ACL and PCL Tears

 Recovering from an ACL or PCL tear can be a long and difficult process, regardless of whether or not you opt for surgery.
 However, the average time frame for full recovery is 9 to 12 months.

 Some people may experience minor residual symptoms, such as joint stiffness or tenderness, for up to two years.

 There are also risks associated with both surgical and nonsurgical treatment options.
 For example, arthroscopic surgery carries a risk of infection, while nonsurgical treatment may result in the development of arthritis.

 In addition, both options require a significant amount of time and effort to achieve a full recovery.

-Ultimately, the decision of whether or not to have surgery should be made based on your individual circumstances and the advice of your doctor.
+Ultimately, the decision of whether or not to have surgery should be made based on your circumstances and the advice of your doctor.